oatlog/oatlog/doc/report/main.typ

     program using e-graphs and later extracting the optimal program.

     However, the performance of e-graphs engines is a major obstacle for using them in compilers, which motivates improving the underlying e-graph technology.
-We have created oatlog, which is an ahead-of-time compiled e-graph engine.
+We have created Oatlog, which is an ahead-of-time compiled e-graph engine.
 It significantly outperforms egglog, which is the current fastest mainstream e-graph engine.